Finding your luck, one buckeye at a time

 Native Americans used to extract the tannic acid for making leather and ground the nut into a coarse powder, casting it into rivers and ponds to stun or kill fish.
 While none of these are practiced today, buckeyes can still be enjoyed.

 Besides being just fun to find and collect, today, buckeyes are mainly dried and made into necklaces (for example, very popular for Ohio State University’s sporting events since they are known as the Buckeyes).
-Check out the following two pages for more ways to celebrate buckeyes! ~JP
+I love to make Christmas ornaments out of them to give to family and friends with a small note about buckeyes – click the buckeye ornaments photo to see how I make them! ~JP